 Table 2.2: Effect of computation speedup.
-First value is input size of data computable in one hour, second value is speedup achieved compared to the value in first column.
+The first value is the input size of data that is computable in one hour and the second value is the speedup that is achieved, compared to the value in first column.

-NP-complete problems (currently exponential algorithm can solve them and it was not found better algorithm) are covered in book of M. R. Garey and D. S. Johnson [30].
-The whole complexity theory is covered e.g. in book by Ch.
-Papadimitriou [36] or in a book by M. Sipser [37].
+NP-complete problems, which are currently solved by exponential algorithms (a better algorithm has not been found), are covered in the published works of M. R. Garey and D. S. Johnson [30].
+The whole complexity theory is also covered in published works, e.g., Ch.
+Papadimitriou [36] or M. Sipser [37].

-As that technological speedup will impact mainly the class of problems which are solvable by polynomial algorithm.
-Other non-exact methods are used to find at least some solution for the problems solvable only by exponential algorithms.
-These are e.g.:
+The technological speedup will mainly impact the class of problems, which are solvable by polynomial algorithm.
+Other non-exact methods are used to find at least some solution for the problems that are only solvable by exponential algorithms.
+Examples of these are:

-•The heuristic methods tries to eliminate the number of steps of computation by some implicit or explicit knowledge of the specific problem itself E.g. eliminating solution classes that seems not to go to optimal solution.
-With combination of brute-search the heuristic methods reduce the size of all possible solution candidates to check.
+•The heuristic method tries to eliminate the number of steps of computation by some implicit or explicit knowledge of the specific problem itself, e.g., eliminating solution classes that seem to not go to optimal solution.
+With a combination of a brute-search, the heuristic method reduces the size of all of the possible solution candidates to check.

-• The randomization methods use non-deterministic methods in some level of computation.
-E.g. Monte-Carlo method is used to compute problems using pseudo-random generated values and after several iterations statistical methods are used to compute expected value and standard deviation.
+• The randomization method uses a non-deterministic methods in some level of computation.
+For example, the Monte-Carlo method is used to compute problems using pseudo-random generated values and, after several iterations, statistical methods are used to compute the expected value and standard deviation.

-• Restriction on input data - is another form of using the explicit knowledge of the problem instance ad it may reduce all possible values to be checked.
+• Restriction on input data – this is another form of using the explicit knowledge of the problem instance and it may reduce all of the possible values to be checked.

-• Approximation algorithm - may find not only some good solution, but can quantify how far from the optimal solution the found is good with some degree of probability.
+• Approximation algorithm – this not only finds some good solutions but also, it quantifies how far from the optimal solution the result is, with some degree of probability.

 2.2 Parallelization

-If a sequence of instructions can be divided into parts which can be computed independently in parallel by multiple processors, then it is possible to achieve some computation speedup using current computational technology.
+If a sequence of instructions can be divided into parts, which can be computed independently in parallel by multiple processors, then it is possible to achieve some computation speedup using current computational technology.
 A speedup of a computation on P processors can be defined as: